smatechnologies-engineering/coding-challenge/elevator/README2.md

 - type: `node build/elevator/main.js` into command line
 - Elevator instructions are the same as the initial README
 - to run tests: `npm run test` into command line

+# Notes
+- source code is written in TypeScript in the root/elevator directory.